-The safety endpoints will be evaluated by the incidence of treatment-emergent adverse events (TEAEs), study discontinuation information, clinical laboratory testing, physical examinations, vital signs, 12-lead electrocardiogram (ECG), and stroke assessment.
+The safety endpoints will be evaluated by the incidence of treatment-emergent adverse events (TEAEs), study discontinuation information, physical examinations, vital signs, 12-lead electrocardiogram (ECG) and laboratory testing.

 3.2 Blinding

 This is a single-blind study in which the subjects will be blinded to treatment of the study drug (ciraparantag or placebo) and the study personnel assigned to conducting coagulation testing (WBCT) must be blinded as well.